yugabyte/yugabyte-db/docs/content/preview/quick-start/explore/ysql.md

     SELECT 3
     ```

 1. Create an index on the view.
-This allows fast queries on a range of total salary.
+This allows fast queries on a range of total salary:

     ```sql
     CREATE INDEX report_sal_per_dept_sal ON report_sal_per_dept(sal_per_dept desc);